 Want to learn new ways to make extra money?

-Everyone always talks about getting out of debt and all the ways to become debt free but that’s usually where the conversation ends.
+Everyone talks about getting out of debt and the many ways to become debt free.

-Rarely do they mention what the next steps are and that’s a scary proposition.
-It helps explain why 20% of Americans think they’ll never become debt free.
+People rarely mention the next steps, which explains why 20% of Americans think they’ll never become debt free.

-What you need to do is utilize the same discipline it took to get out of debt, and apply it to increasing your savings and start investing.
+Use the same discipline it took to get out of debt and apply it to saving and investing your money.

-Now that I have paid off my debt, I am ready to start taking steps to rebuild my life and set myself up for financial success in the future.
+Now that you’ve paid off your debt, take the necessary steps to rebuild your life and set yourself up for financial success.

 2. Set Aside Money to Offset Education Costs